 The recipe is from Tender at the Bone, which is my favorite of all Ruth Reichl’s books.
-I’m not sure why I didn’t make the recipe back when I read the book, but it might have been due to the fact I did not own a stand mixer.
-The brownies can be made without one, but you have to be patient and able to stand still for 10 whole minutes.
-That’s harder than it sounds, but worth it in the end because the beating time gives the brownies an ethereally light, yet still fudgy texture and a good crust which on the outside, doesn’t look that impressive, but makes for a good structure.
+I’m not sure why I didn’t make the recipe back when I read the book, but it might have been because I did not own a stand mixer.
+The brownies can be made without one, but they require patience and being able to stand still for 10 whole minutes, which is hard for some of us.
+Alas, it is worth it!.
+The extended beating time gives the brownies an ethereally light, yet still fudgy texture and a good crust which on the outside, doesn’t look that impressive, but makes for a good structure.
 They’re perfect for bake-sales because you can wrap them in cellophane and they won’t smear all over the place even though the inside is moist and delicious.

 Another good thing about this brownie recipe is it will really showcase premium chocolate.
 I’m kicking myself for not picking up a bar of Valrhona at Central Market yesterday, but these were still awfully good with my standby, Ghirardelli.

 - 10 ½ tablespoons unsalted butter (150 grams)